 Christina M. Michael

-Christina Michael is an associate in the firm’s Philadelphia office whose practice includes both employment litigation and counseling.
+Christina Michael is a partner in the firm’s Philadelphia office whose practice includes both employment litigation and counseling.
 In her litigation practice, Christina handles a full range of employment-related matters in court and administrative agencies, including cases involving discrimination, harassment, retaliation, wrongful discharge, whistleblower claims, wage and hour laws, and common law contract and tort claims.
 Christina has experience taking matters to jury trials, as well as arbitration proceedings, and has appeared before a variety of state and federal agencies.
 Christina also has represented employers at the appellate level, and has briefed appeals and writs in the United States Supreme Court, the Second Circuit, and the Third Circuit.

 Christina also dedicates a substantial portion of her practice to counseling employers as they address day-to-day employment law questions.
 She regularly advises employers on a wide variety of matters, such as the appropriate handling of disciplinary issues, employee terminations, compliance with employment laws and regulations dealing with harassment and discrimination, worker classification pursuant to wage and hour laws, background checks, disability and religious accommodations, creating and implementing employee handbooks and personnel policies, and handling of labor relations.
 Her experience includes both unionized and non-union workplaces.